What is Plywood?Types, Grades & Best Uses (Complete Guide)

 Alike today’s processes, plywood was made by manually stripping wood into thin veneer plies and gluing them together to form a bonded plywood sheet.

-Between 1800-1900, the construction of plywood significantly improved.
-The material became stronger and was available in a wider variety of weights, thicknesses, sizes, and grades
+Between 1800 and 1900, plywood construction significantly improved.
+The material became more vigorous and was available in various weights, thicknesses, sizes, and grades

 Frequently Asked Questions